The reason is not important, but in 2005 I became obsessed with cooking as a type of therapy to get out of a severe depression….

-I’m fortunate to have access to a relatively inexpensive supply of shrimp, oysters, scallops, crabs and clams….
-And my dad’s a bigtime fisherman.
+I’m fortunate to have access to a relatively inexpensive supply of shrimp, oysters, scallops, crabs and clams…. so...SHE COOKS!

 [Note: ever wonder why the choicest seafood is often found in places like Kansas City or Atlanta or Chicago?
 It’s because, for the wholesaler, FREIGHT IS FREIGHT whether you are shipping select oysters or bait… and there’s more money on the ‘delivery’ end for the high end seafood.]